nishantmittal59/Learning---/README.md

 macOS is a UNIX operating system built on technology that had been developed at NeXT.

 **NeXT**- formed by Steve jobs, a company that manufactured high-end computers running on a variation of BSD called **NeXTSTEP**.
 One of these computers was used by Tim Berners-Lee as the first webserver to create the World Wide Web.

+### :thought_balloon: Linux
+The Linux kernel originated in 1991, as a project of Linus Torvalds (university student in Finland).
+He posted information about his project on a newsgroup for computer students and programmers, and received support and assistance from volunteers who succeeded in creating a complete and functional kernel.

+Linux is Unix-like, but was developed without any Unix code, unlike BSD and its variants.
+Because of its open license model, the Linux kernel code is available for study and modification, which resulted in its use on a wide range of computing machinery from supercomputers to smart-watches.
+Linux is used on only 1.82% of all "desktop" (or laptop) PCs, it has been widely adopted for use in servers and embedded systems such as cell phones.
+Linux has superseded Unix on many platforms and is used on most supercomputers.
+Linux kernel is used in some **popular distributions**,such as Red Hat, Debian, Ubuntu, Linux Mint, Google's Android, Chrome OS &Chromium OS.